Cooty/the-bedechka-case/README.md

 The "Partners" section is stored in a static json file in the `data` directory.

-Inernationalization is handled through [Symfony's translation package](https://symfony.com/doc/current/translation.html), routes are also translated and the every page has it's mirrored route.
+Internationalization is handled through [Symfony's translation package](https://symfony.com/doc/current/translation.html), routes are also translated and the every page has it's mirrored route.
 The only exception are "News articles" which are links relating to the movie.
-Since there can be 3rd party websites writting about it in German, Bulgarian, English, Hungarian, etc, these are not internationalized and all language versions recieve the same content (latter we might include a language filter).
+Since there can be 3rd party websites writing about it in German, Bulgarian, English, Hungarian, etc, these are not internationalized and all language versions receive the same content (latter we might include a language filter).

-The transaltion copy itself is found in the `translations` folder in XML format, right now change in these texts requires code deployment and the files are inclued in VCS (we might outsource this to a GUI and generate them dynamically in the future).
+The translation copy itself is found in the `translations` folder in XML format, right now change in these texts requires code deployment and the files are included in VCS (we might outsource this to a GUI and generate them dynamically in the future).

 ## Frontend
 We use [Symfony's Webpack Encore package](https://github.com/symfony/webpack-encore) to connenct the frontend build pipeline to the server-side rendered templates.
 See `app/webpack.config.js` for details.